 The Group uses the change in the unemployment rate from the macro indicators when performing the sensitivity analysis.
 The forecast of the Ministry of Finance is used as the baseline scenario, in the case of a positive scenario the unemployment rate is expected to be 2% lower than in the baseline scenario.
 In the negative scenario, the unemployment rate is expected to be 2% higher than in baseline scenario.
 The change in ECL has been found by assessing the impact of the change in these macro indicators on the probability of insolvency.
-In the case of a positive scenario, the effect on the loan portfolio as of 31.12.2021 is 42 (31.12.2020: 13) thousand EUR and in the negative scenario, -40 (31.12.2020: -32) thousand FUR.
+In the case of a positive scenario, the effect on the loan portfolio as of 31.12.2022 is 42 (31.12.2021: 42) thousand EUR.